-We express our gratitude to the Republic of Congo for its unwavering support for making this historic gathering possible.
-We extend our appreciation to President of the Republic of Congo His Excellency Denis Sassou Nguesso for his leadership and hospitality.
-We thank Madam Rosalie Matondo (Minister of Forest Economy and sustainable) and Mr. Aime Ange Wilfrid Bininga (Minister of Justice, Keeper of the Seal, of Human Rights And the Promotion of Indigenous Peoples) for their generous assistance and commitment for hosting this critical convening.
-We acknowledge the Republic of Congo of its recognition of Indigenous Peoples within their national framework.
+We also express our gratitude to the President of the Republic of Congo, His Excellency Denis Sassou Nguesso, for his leadership and hospitality.
+We thank Madame Rosalie Matondo, Minister of Forest Economy, The godmother of Indigenous Women and Local Communities of Central Africa and the Minister of Justice, Human Rights and the Promotion of Indigenous Peoples, for their generous assistance and commitment to hosting this crucial meeting.
+We commend the Republic of Congo for its recognition of indigenous peoples within its national legal framework.